dedalus-ivd/ivd-ais-docker-solution/guides/single_node_setup.md

 - Docker engine and docker compose installed
 - A user that can be sudoer

+It's possible simply to launch the script /scripts/single_node_setup.sh or simply copy the commands in the console and apply.
+After it you need to do only the steps  2  and 9

 0. Create folders for deployment

 This folder will hold everything docker related, data